mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 similarities, enough tried and true solutions, to group them into a single class – the Krungha.

-A Krungha is a vast cylinder, two kilometres in diameter and length, spun to provide 1G on its lowest deck with slowly decreasing gravity as one approaches the centre.
-The liveable space, comprising the outer three quarters of the ship’s volume, is arranged into 10 concentric rings running the length of the cylinder with 50 metre separations the outermost ring 1,000-metre radius, the next ring having a 950-metre radius and so on down to a 550-metre radius.
-Each ring consists of 40 metres of open air and 10 metres of structure.
-There is a varying thickness, up to a metre, of biosphere obscuring the ceiling, which is sometimes further obscured by misty clouds.
+A Krungha is a vast cylinder, two kilometers in diameter and length, spun to provide 1G on its lowest deck with slowly decreasing gravity as one approaches the center.
+The liveable space, comprising the outer three quarters of the ship’s volume, is arranged into 10 concentric rings running the length of the cylinder with 50 meter separations the outermost ring 1,000-meter radius, the next ring having a 950-meter radius and so on down to a 550-meter radius.
+Each ring consists of 40 meters of open air and 10 meters of structure.
+There is a varying thickness, up to a meter, of biosphere obscuring the ceiling, which is sometimes further obscured by misty clouds.
 This results in a giant curved space that fulfils the psychological needs of being ‘outside’, even if the horizon curves up instead of down and the residents